luchangfeng/dns-m/README.md

 ```

 ### Work Service
-Workservice is your network interface name, you can look at it by command:
+Workservice is your network interface name, you can look at it by command in MacOS:
 ```bash
 networksetup -listallnetworkservices
 ```

+in Windows, it is your modem's name.

 Before use dns, we should use `dm select <workservicename>` to select the work service.